-The City of Baxter is seeking public input and comments on the ADA Transition Plan for facilities located within the public right-of-way.
-Facilities covered by the transition plan include trails, sidewalks, pedestrian curb ramps and traffic control signals and devices.
-The draft plan is available for review and can be downloaded by following “Read More” link below.
-A public presentation of the draft plan will also be made at the at the November 21, 2017 Council Meeting at the Baxter City Hall.
+On December 19, 2017, the City of Baxter adopted the ADA Transition Plan.
+The ADA Transition Plan regulates facilities located within the public right-of-way.
+Facilities covered by the ADA Transition plan include trails, sidewalks, pedestrian curb ramps and traffic control signals and devices.
+The plan is available for review and can be downloaded by following “Read More” link below.

 The Americans with Disabilities Act (ADA) was enacted in 1990 and is a civil rights law prohibiting discrimination against individuals on the basis of disability.
 ADA laws ensure individuals with disabilities cannot be excluded from participation in, or be denied the benefits of, the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity.